This article contains:

 How can we convince schools that AFS is a valuable resource for them?

 - Work with local colleges on their outreach to the schools.
-They want broader experiences in their students.
+They want broader experiences in their students, and you'll want to be able to name specific universities.

 - Ask returnees to give presentations about their experiences or to become teaching assistants in language classes.

-- Show them that we’re the best organization by:
+- Show schools that we’re the best organization by:

 - Offering diversity